zs-barnes/sicp-exercises/chapter1.md

 ```

 ## Exercise 1.33
-Here is a recursive filtered-accumulate.
+A recursive version of filtered-accumulate.
 The only difference from the accumulate is that there is a condional check at each step whether the condition is satisfied.
 ```
 (define (filtered-accumulate combiner null-value term a next b filter) (cond ((> a b) null-value)